-First-year clinical fellows are responsible for seeing inpatient rheumatology consultations at MGH (30 to 40 per month) and Mass Eye and Ear Infirmary.
+First-year clinical fellows are responsible for seeing inpatient rheumatology consultations at Mass General (30 to 40 per month) and Massachusetts Eye and Ear.
 After evaluation, fellows review findings and treatment plans with the faculty consult attending.
 In addition, trainees oversee the junior or senior residents and medical students rotating through the rheumatology service.
-MGH has long been recognized as an international leader in the care of patients.
+Mass General has long been recognized as an international leader in the care of patients.
 Patients come here from local, regional, national and international locations.
 Therefore there is exceptional diversity in the spectrum of rheumatic diseases, including rare and difficult cases.
 In addition to rotations at Mass General, each fellow spends approximately six weeks on the rheumatology consultation service at Brigham and Women's Hospital.

-Since Rheumatology is primarily an outpatient specialty, experience in the outpatient Rheumatology clinic is an important focus of the fellowship.
-Each year, the faculty and fellows see over 12,000 patients in the clinics.
+Since rheumatology is primarily an outpatient specialty, experience in the outpatient rheumatology clinic is an important focus of the fellowship.
+Each year, the faculty and fellows see more than 12,000 patients in the clinics.
 During the first year, fellows see patients in the clinic on Monday, Wednesday and Friday mornings, building their own practice and maintaining continuity of care.
 The fellows are directly responsible for the care of their patients under the supervision of faculty who serve as preceptors.
 On alternate Tuesdays, fellows participate in a pediatric rheumatology clinic one half day per week, under the direction of Holly Rothermel, MD.

 Other clinical rotations include the following: